GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 We adopt a #acr("DRL") approach to design such a navigation policy.
 This policy will be modeled by a deep neural network trained in a simulated environment.
 We develop a complete pipeline for solving the perceptually motivated audio-based navigation task.
-The problem is framed as a sequential decision process, which suits #acr("RL") well.
+The problem is cast as a sequential decision process, aligning naturally with the #acr("RL") framework.
-This work's original contribution includes implementing the #acr("RL") environment, agents, algorithm, and testing setup.
+This work's original contribution includes implementing the #acr("RL") environment, agents, algorithm, and evaluation setup.

 // Sound only
 Also, our solution tackles a challenging framework where only audio data can be used to perceive the environment.